Walk-in COVID vaccine event at Minneapolis VA Medical Center | VA Minneapolis health care | Veterans Affairs

 Free

-Minneapolis VA Medical Center will offer the updated COVID vaccine to enrolled Veterans in the Auditorium on October 5 from 1:00-7:00 p.m.
+Minneapolis VA Medical Center will offer the updated COVID vaccine to enrolled Veterans on October 12 from 1:00-7:00 p.m. and on October 14 from 9:00 a.m.-noon. in the Auditorium.

 Veterans who received their last COVID vaccine at least 2 months prior are eligible to receive it.